← All Posts

 What Does Your Monday Morning Look Like?

-If your team is still spending hours every week turning raw Scintilla files into something usable, there's a better way.
+If your team is still spending hours every week turning raw Scintilla files into something usable, stop.

-We built SupplySense to solve exactly this problem.
-Upload your 13 weekly files — or let us pull them automatically — and within seconds you have a complete picture: sales trends, instock analysis, DC ordering gaps, forecast exceptions, ghost inventory detection, and buyer-ready reports.
+We built SupplySense to solve exactly this.
+Upload your 14 weekly files -- or let us pull them automatically -- and within seconds you have the full picture: sales trends, instock analysis, DC ordering gaps, forecast exceptions, ghost inventory detection, and buyer-ready reports.

 No pivot tables.
 No reformatting.
 No stale data by Thursday.